GenerativeMPC: VLM-RAG-guided Whole-Body MPC with Virtual Impedance for Bimanual Mobile Manipulation: Introduction

-This paper presents \textit{GenerativeMPC}, a three-layer framework in which a VLM-RAG module (InternVL3-1B~\cite{c_internvl}, ChromaDB~\cite{c_chromadb}) produces two distinct outputs from the camera image and task instruction: (1) velocity limits $v_{\max}$, $\omega_{\max}$ and safety margin $d_{\text{safe}}$ that constrain the Whole-Body MPC, and (2) stiffness $K_i$ and damping $D_i$ gains that govern a unified impedance-admittance controller.
-The MPC plans coordinated trajectories for the base and both arms at 10\,Hz over $N=7$ steps, with obstacle avoidance embedded as a soft Artificial Potential Fields (APF) cost term respecting unicycle kinematics.
-A unified impedance-admittance controller executes these trajectories compliantly at 50\,Hz for both the arms and the mobile base.
+This paper presents \textit{GenerativeMPC} (Fig.~\ref{fig:teaser}), a three-layer framework in which a VLM-RAG module, comprising InternVL3-1B~\cite{c_internvl} and ChromaDB, produces, from the camera image and task instruction, two sets of parameters: (1) velocity limits $v_{\max}$, $\omega_{\max}$ and safety margin $d_{\text{safe}}$ that constrain the Whole-Body MPC, and (2) stiffness $K_i$ and damping $D_i$ gains for a unified impedance--admittance controller.
+The MPC plans coordinated trajectories for the base and both arms at 10\,Hz over $N=5$ steps (0.75\,s horizon), with base obstacle avoidance embedded as a soft Artificial Potential Field (APF) cost term respecting the unicycle kinematics.
+A unified impedance--admittance controller executes these trajectories at 50\,Hz for the base and both arms, with an inter-end-effector term enforcing a minimum separation.

-The main contributions of this work are: \begin{itemize} \item A Unified Cyber-Physical Framework: The first integration of a VLM-RAG module with whole-body MPC and unified virtual impedance-admittance control for bimanual mobile manipulation. \item Semantic-to-Physical Parameter Grounding: A pipeline where the VLM generates interpretable physical constraints (velocity, safety margins, and compliance gains) from scene semantics alone. \item Holistic Compliance Formulation: A unified framework applying a consistent spring-damper formulation to both manipulation and navigation, with obstacle avoidance embedded via an APF cost in the MPC. \item Experience-Driven Adaptation: A self-improving memory mechanism via ChromaDB that enables the robot to retrieve proven parameter sets for similar tasks without VLM fine-tuning. \end{itemize}
+The main contributions of this work are: \begin{itemize} \item A unified cyber-physical framework: the first to combine a VLM-RAG module, Whole-Body MPC, and unified impedance-admittance control on a bimanual mobile platform, extending the fixed-base, single-arm semantic-impedance work of SafeHumanoid~\cite{c14} and HumanoidVLM~\cite{humanoidvlm} to mobile, dual-arm operation.

+\item Semantic-to-physical parameter grounding: the VLM produces interpretable velocity, safety, and compliance parameters from scene semantics, keeping the mapping explicit rather than burying compliance in learned weights, as end-to-end models do (MoManipVLA~\cite{c16}, FALCON~\cite{c17}, HapticVLA~\cite{hapticvla}).

+\item Holistic compliance formulation: a single spring-damper law for both navigation and manipulation, with APF obstacle avoidance whose velocity and safety bounds are scaled online by the semantic layer rather than fixed at design time~\cite{c4, c5}.

+\item Experience-driven adaptation: a ChromaDB memory that retrieves validated parameter sets for similar tasks and accumulates validated experience over time, without VLM fine-tuning. \end{itemize}